 5 January 2017 The court announced that it had sentenced Pastor Yang to two years and six months in prison.

-March 2017 Pastor Yang Hua became critically ill with inflammation of the blood vessels.
+March 2017 Pastor Yang Hua became critically ill with Henoch-Schonlein Purpura, a blood vessel disorder.
 His legs became swollen and badly ulcerated, and doctors said he might need a double amputation and was at risk of developing sepsis and other serious complications.
 His lawyers sought medical bail.
 He was eventually permitted to go to hospital, where a doctor said his condition was critical.
 Officials temporarily transferred him to another prison, where he recuperated.

 April 2017 Yang Hua’s wife, Wang Hongwu, visited him in prison and reported that his health was “a little better”.
 He was still unable to walk following severe inflammation of the blood vessels in his legs.
 She remains concerned for his health and particularly about the prospect of him being transferred to another prison in a couple of months, as he is receiving care in his current prison, including help from fellow-prisoners.